|WHO IS RASHAAD CARLTON?|

 Rashaad has developed a following in the US, the UK as well as various other countries around the world.
 His live, soulful performances have garnered him the honorific title “Prince of Soul” by his fans.

 During the summer of 2013, Rashaad became one of the founding members of a new super group consisting of legendary platinum recording artists Ricky Bell (New Edition, Bel Biv DeVoe), Dalvin DeGrate (Jodeci), and Shazam Conner (H-Town) called ‘Abbey Road’ which has since dissolved.

 In 2016, Rashaad recorded a song written by the legendary Quincy Jones and produced by veteran super producer Derek 'DOA' Allen titled, "I Thank Heaven" for the Robert Brookins tribute album, "LEGACY".

 In January 2017, four years after his debut release, Rashaad released a new single titled “Just Stay With Me” on his own record label ShaadieBoy Ent.

-Rashaad sites Marvin Gaye, Rachelle Ferrell, Donny Hathaway, Luther Vandross and Whitney Houston as a few of his biggest musical influences.
+Marvin Gaye, Rachelle Ferrell, Donny Hathaway, Luther Vandross and Whitney Houston are Rashaad's top five most influential artists.

-- The Whispers Sounds of Soul Award “Best Urban/Soul Artist”
+- Sounds of Soul Awards “Best Urban/Soul Artist”

-- Howard Hewitt Taste of Soul Award "Male Artist of the Year"
+- Taste of Soul Awards "Male Artist of the Year"

-- JR Castro NCE Music Awards "R&B/Soul Artist of the Year"
+- NCE Music Awards "R&B/Soul Artist of the Year"

 - Certificate of Recognition (CA State Senate)

-- Keyshia Cole Black Music Award "Best Male Vocalist"
+- NorCal Black Music Awards "Best Male Vocalist"